-This asset management plan is prepared as a first cut 'core' asset management plan in accordance with the International Infrastructure Management Manual.
+This asset management plan is prepared as a first cut 'core' asset management plan in accordance with the International Infrastructure Management Manual3.
 It is prepared to meet minimum legislative and organisational requirements for sustainable service delivery and long term financial planning and reporting.
-Core asset management is a 'top down' approach where analysis is applied at the 'system' or 'network' level.